jackcywang/vgg16/README.md

-### A simple tutorial Using vgg16 to clssifier 9 categories based on tensorflow
+### A simple tutorial Using vgg16 to clssifier 8 categories based on tensorflow

+the dataset includes 8 categories,which are truck,tiger,flower,kittycat,guitar,houses,plane,person
 firstly, split data
 ```
 python3 create_labels_files.py